 Prior to the submission of the development application, the applicant had engaged with the planning officers in the formulation of the proposal and were advised that they should undertake constructive engagement with the wider community, local businesses and stakeholders before formalising the proposal and submitting these formally and that detailed supporting documents setting out the case for the proposal should be provided with development application.
-Application was also received for the Planning Authority to adopt an Opinion under the Environmental Impact Assessment Regulation.

-The applicant held number of consultation meeting to engage with the local residents, business operators and stakeholders to identify issues and concerns that need to be addressed, this also included a walk around the area.
+Application was also received for the Planning Authority to adopt an Opinion under the Environmental Impact business operators and stakeholders to identify issues and concerns that need to be addressed, this also included a walk around the area.